 Too many resumes are written in hard-to-read and confusing formats.
 A potential employer will spend approximately 20 seconds scanning each of the 50 – 100 resumes in front of them.
 An easy-to-read format enables them to read your whole resume in that 20 seconds.

 The bullet format enables you to say a lot and still be easy to read, as opposed to the paragraph format where the more you say, the less is read.

 • Bullets make it easier to quickly scan your resume and still absorb it.

-• In 20 seconds the Manager can read a bullet format resume.
+• Managers can read a bullet format resume in 20 seconds.

 • It takes 60-90 seconds to read a paragraph format resume.

 • Use a font size no smaller than 10 point.

 • Limit the length of your resume to 1 – 2 pages.